arx-research/libhalo/docs/desktop-cli.md

 ## Pre-built CLI binary

-Please check "libhalo" GitHub release page for the standalone binary build of the Halo CLI binary.
+Please check "libhalo" GitHub release page for the standalone binary build of the HaLo CLI binary.

-## Using Halo CLI
+## Using HaLo CLI

-The Halo CLI will automatically detect the PC/SC card reader and the Halo Tag tapped to it.
+The HaLo CLI will automatically detect the PC/SC card reader and the HaLo Tag tapped to it.
 Please connect the reader, install appropriate device drivers and tap the tag onto the reader before executing the commands below.